ONLYOFFICE/docspace-api-sdk-javascript/docs/RoomsApi.md

 let Bearer = defaultClient.authentications['Bearer'];
 Bearer.accessToken = "YOUR ACCESS TOKEN"

-let apiInstance = new DocspaceApiJavascript.RoomsApi();
+let apiInstance = new Api.RoomsApi();
 let id = "9846"; // String | The ID of the folder in the third-party storage in which the contents of the room will be stored. let opts = {
-  'createThirdPartyRoom': new DocspaceApiJavascript.CreateThirdPartyRoom() // CreateThirdPartyRoom | The third-party room information.
+  'createThirdPartyRoom': new Api.CreateThirdPartyRoom() // CreateThirdPartyRoom | The third-party room information.
 };
 apiInstance.createRoomThirdParty(id, opts, (error, data, response) => {
   if (error) {